 1 hr 15 mins

 It’s OK to admit that you love pigs in a blanket.
 They come out on a tray at a fancy cocktail party, and you secretly do a happy dance.
 We’ve all been there.
 Retro, hipster, trashy: no label can define nor denigrate these bite-size porky delights.
+This is especially true for our salami pigs in a blanket.
 But if you need to justify them, our apple-onion chutney and mustard beer dipping sauces will class them up nicely.
 Pig out.

 Preheat oven to 375 degrees.
 Line 2 baking sheets with parchment paper.

 Cut each salame stick into about 1 ½-inch long pieces.
 Work with a pastry sheet one at a time, keeping the second one covered and refrigerated.
 On a lightly floured surface, roll out the dough to 10-inch x 11 ¼ inch.
 Cut 9 even strips across the long side, and each strip cut evenly into 4 sections (36 strips total each sheet); each piece should be about 1 ½-inch by 2 ¾-inch.
 Brush each strip with thin layer of mustard.
 Lay a cut salame piece at one end and roll the pastry around it, press down firmly on seam to seal.
 Transfer to baking sheet, seam side down.
 Repeat for all the cut strips.
 Roll out the second pastry sheet and repeat, transferring all onto the second baking sheet.